Urgent care centre

-Outside these hours, please visit accident and emergency (A&E) at St Thomas' or phone your GP 'out-of-hours' service.
+Outside these hours, please phone 111, visit accident and emergency (A&E) at St Thomas' or phone your GP 'out-of-hours' service.

 The urgent care centre at Guy's Hospital offers an alternative to accident and emergency (A&E) for a range of minor injuries and urgent medical problems.

-It is an NHS service for patients whose condition is urgent enough that they cannot wait for the next GP appointment (usually within 48 hours) but who do not need emergency treatment at A&E. It is run by GP working alongside emergency nurse practitioners and has x-ray facilities.
+It is a walk-in NHS service for patients whose condition is urgent enough that they cannot wait for the next GP appointment (usually within 48 hours) but who do not need emergency treatment at A&E. It is staffed by a GP working alongside emergency nurses.

 We treat minor injuries and illnesses

 burns and scalds

 minor illnesses in children and adults including fever, infections and rashes

 This service does not replace a patient's own GP.
 Your GP is ideal for most treatments as they hold medical records and have a broader picture of your health.
 He or she can also refer patients to specialist services for less time-critical conditions.

 Services not offered:

 repeat dressings (please see the GP practice nurse)